Last night the neighborhood owls were going crazy.

 To make amends.

 To make ends meet.

-This place is all right, she said.
-But you should have seen it before there were rules.
+Sure, she said, this place is all right.
+But you should have been here before there were rules.

 Soon we will set sail from this predatory beachhead,

 this mosquito net stockinged ghost of a chance.